The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-A new era of customer care begins
+A new era of customer service begins

 2015